-Patients suffering from poor mental health can see their General Practitioner who will assess the patient and what may be of assistance for the patient.
+Patients suffering from poor mental health can see their GP who will assess the patient and what may be of assistance for the patient.
 This could include:

-- · making a mental health assessment - · creating a mental health treatment plan - referring the patient to a psychiatrist or other mental health professional - giving the patient a prescription for medicines to treat the illness
+- making a mental health assessment, - creating a mental health treatment plan, - referring the patient to a psychiatrist or other mental health professional, - giving the patient a prescription for medicines to treat the illness.

-These interactions with general practitioners (GP) and mental health workers are captured in Medicare-subsidised data.
-General Practitioner mental health services may include early intervention, assessment, and management of patients with mental disorders.
-These services include assessments, planning patient care and treatments, referring to other mental health professionals, ongoing management, and review of the patient's progress.
+Interactions with GPs and mental health workers are captured in Medicare-subsidised data.
+GP provided mental health services may include early intervention, assessment, planning patient care and treatments, referring to other mental health professionals, ongoing management, and review of the patient's progress.